-Eighteen agencies reported improper payment estimates totaling about \$247 billion for fiscal year 2022, based on improper payment estimates reported individually by 82 federal programs or activities in www.paymentaccuracy.gov.56 Most of the estimate was concentrated in the following areas: Department of Health and Human Services' (HHS) Medicaid (\$81 billion); HHS's Medicare-consisting
+Fourteen agencies reported improper payment estimates totaling about \$236 billion for fiscal year 2023, based on improper payment estimates reported individually for 71 federal programs or activities on www.PaymentAccuracy.gov.56 Most of the estimate was concentrated in the following areas: Department of Health and Human Services' (HHS) Medicare, consisting of three programs (\$51.2

 52Under the Payment Integrity Information Act of 2019 (PIIA), Pub.
 L. No. 116-117, 134 Stat.
 113 (Mar.
-2, 2020), an improper payment is statutorily defined as any payment that should not have been made or that was made in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements.
+2, 2020), an improper payment is defined as any payment that should not have been made or that was made in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements.
 It includes any payment to an ineligible recipient, any payment for an ineligible good or service, any duplicate payment, any payment for a good or service not received (except for such payments where authorized by law), and any payment that does not account for credit for applicable discounts.
 See 31 U.S.C. § 3351(4).
 PIIA also provides that when an executive agency's review is unable to discern whether a payment was proper as a result of insufficient or lack of documentation, this payment must also be included in the improper payment estimate.
 31 U.S.C. § 3352(c)(2).